sc-forks/solidity-coverage/docs/upgrade.md

 + If the flags were things like `accounts` or `network_id`, you'll need to transfer them as [ganache-core options][1] to a `providerOptions` key in .solcover.js.
-(There are slight variations between these two formats, especially for private key / balance accounts.
-  It's best to look carefully at the ganache docs.)
+(There are slight differences at ganache between the "cli flag" and "js option" formats - it's best to look carefully at [their docs][1])

 #### Do you still need a 'coverage' network in truffle-config.js?